jruizcabrejos/jruizcabrejos/content/post/humor-as-a-service-20260801/index.md

 Sam Altman once said that [AI might lead to the end of the world, but in the meantime we will have some great companies](https://www.forbes.com/councils/forbesbusinesscouncil/2026/02/25/why-sam-altmans-famous-quote-should-make-leaders-uneasy/) {{< pagenote "[video](https://www.youtube.com/watch?v=g70KUszkNvQ)"/>}}.
 I want to think that AI won't totally destroy humanity, or the world.
 If anything, it might [destroy a good chunk environment](https://news.mit.edu/2025/explained-generative-ai-environmental-impact-0117).

-And in the meantime, at least we should get some fun out of it, I guess.
+In the meantime, at least we should get some fun out of it, I guess.

 <figure>
 <img src="./figure10_kristinmerrilees_meme.png" alt="" style="width: 50%; height: auto;">